Aref-Akminasi/day9-sound-board/README.md

 Users should be able to:

-- Click on a picture.
+- Play a sound effect.
-- View the enlarged version of the picture.
-- Read the text associated with the picture.

 ### Screenshots